iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 \end{equation}
 </p>

-is equivalent to the non-convex problem.
-Solving it will give the global optima.
+is equivalent to the non-convex problem <em>i.e.</em> solving it will give the global optimum of the non-convex objective.

 #### 1-D EXAMPLE, MANY NEURONS